 Hey folks it’s Jim from Slick Audio.
 This is video number two for the day, go figure.
 There’s a question that we had and the question concerns, “Why do some people put isolation pads or pads stands.
 As they’re calling them on underneath their monitors and some put them right on their desk.?”

-First what are Isolation Pads?
-They are a just like shock absorbance for your car.
+First, what are Isolation Pads?
+They are just like shock absorbance for your car.
 But used in your recording studio absorbing vibrations that would otherwise transfer into your desk or your floor.
 So now you know the purpose of Isolation Pads.